Search for celebrities on Ancestry.com!Eugene V. Basegio

 Mr. Hilborn was choir director for the Ladera Community Church for several years, which gained a reputation for its outstanding music program.

-Mr. Hilborn is survived by his two sons, Will Hilborn of Woodside, a foreman for Langley Quarry; and Tim Hilborn, an instrumental music teacher at Abbott School in the San Mateo-Foster City School District; a sister, Elizabeth Knoll of Milwaukee; and Mary Hilborn of Woodside, to whom he was married from 1952 to 1976.
+Mr. Hilborn is survived by his two sons, Will Hilborn of Woodside, a foreman for Langley Quarry; and Tim Hilborn, an instrumental music teacher at Abbott School in the San Mateo-Foster City School District; a sister, Elizabeth Knoll of Milwaukee; and Mary Hilborn of Woodside, to whom he was marriage from 1952 to 1976.

 The family prefers that memorial contributions to celebrate his life be sent to the American Diabetes Association or to a music fund for Portola Valley school children, in care of the Portola Valley School District, 4575 Alpine Road, Portola Valley 94028.